yuvalmGS/gigaspaces-wiki-jekyll/xap97/http-session-management.markdown

 |`jetty.sessions.timeout`| Determines the HTTP session timeout in minutes (similar to `session-timeout` element in `web.xml`|30 minutes| No |
 |`jetty.sessions.lease`| The lease of the [SessionData](http://www.gigaspaces.com/docs/JavaDoc{%currentversion%}/org/openspaces/jee/sessions/jetty/SessionData.html) that is written to the Space |Long.MAX_VALUE | No |

+{% info %}
-{% lampon %} OpenSpaces integration implements Jetty `SessionManager` and `SessionIdManager` in `GigaSesssionManager` and `GigaSessionIdManager`.
+XAP integration implements Jetty `SessionManager` and `SessionIdManager` in `GigaSesssionManager` and `GigaSessionIdManager`.
 When setting the **jetty.sessions.spaceUrl** they get automatically set as the session manager and session id manager of the web app.
+{%endinfo%}

 # Deployment Topologies